DerekYuntao/myblog/_posts/2020-09-26-NCL-function1.md

  - NCL
 ---

-Function time2calendar is written in a single NCL script.
+A self-defined function *time2calendar* can be written in a single NCL script and it can be called by another script.
 ```powershell
 load "$NCARG_ROOT/lib/ncarg/nclscripts/csm/gsn_code.ncl"
 load "$NCARG_ROOT/lib/ncarg/nclscripts/csm/gsn_csm.ncl"